linearregression/awesome-git-disciples/README.md

 7. Push your changes to GitHub and open a pull-request
 8. Wait for approval

-PS: Requests out of the default patter will NOT be merged
+PS: Requests out of the default pattern will NOT be merged